setms/book/docs/the-modern-synthesis.md

 Note how this process resembles the [scientific method](engineering.md#science):

-- The population is nature's current best theory on how to adapt to the environment.
+- The population is nature's current theory on how to best adapt to their environment.
 - Offspring inherit traits from their parents, but with small changes via _mutation_ and, for species with sexual reproduction, _crossover_.
   In other words, each new generation contains several hypotheses on how to better adapt to the environment.